Sobriety: Land of the Free, Life of the Brave

 Two Years of Sobriety: It is what it is

 I’m glad I didn’t have any expectations around my second soberversary because it looks like it will be a party of one.
 COVID life is a great teacher of harboring no expectations.
 And while most people mark March 13 as the day the world shut down, I mark it as another year sober.
-This day Read More
+My husband Read More

 Sunday Meditation: Loving Without an Agenda